JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

     }
     ```

-`@MainActor` can produce unresolved reference errors until you build the project, which brings the Kotlin dependencies
+`@MainActor` here can produce unresolved reference errors until you build the project,
-in sync with the iOS project dependencies.
+which brings the Kotlin symbols (specifically, `greeting()`) in sync with the iOS project dependencies.

 > If you're getting build errors, make sure the versions of Kotlin and KMP-NativeCoroutines are compatible:
 > both the Gradle plugin version and the Swift package version should be set